-1. Line of credit is contingent on life insurance policy remaining in good standing.
+1. Policy must be in effect for at least 12 months at the time of credit application.
+Line of credit is contingent on life insurance policy remaining in good standing.
 The insurance policy owner must be the borrower and borrower must maintain a primary residential address in the U.S. Insurance policy must be issued by one of the following approved insurance providers to be eligible as IBLOC collateral: Guardian, MassMutual, Northwestern Mutual, NY Life, John Hancock, Penn Mutual, and Ameritas Life Insurance Corp.
 Other terms apply, See application for details.
 There may be adverse tax consequences when pledging the policy as collateral for a loan and as such, we strongly advise client consults with a tax advisor before pledging the policy.

 2. Subject to credit approval and underwriting.

 3. An IBLOC offered through The Bancorp Bank (“Bank”) cannot be used for the purchase of securities or to pay off a margin loan that was used to purchase securities.